-Discipline is an important part of our lives, and students may face varying degrees of discipline during their time at Trinity.
+Discipline is an important part of our lives, and students may face varying degrees of discipline during their time at Trinity College.
 They may also be involved in disciplinary procedures involving other students.
 This is an important part of maintaining a Christian environment, and we see appropriate discipline modeled in Scripture.
 The following guidelines and principles are meant to assist students in leading a disciplined life and to help them properly interact with the disciplinary process.

-- 1. Students should practice a lifestyle that clearly demonstrates Godly principles. - 2.
+- 1. Students should practice a lifestyle that demonstrates Godly principles. - 2.
 As members of a Christian community, students must be willing to confront fellow students (when appropriate) on spiritual matters.
 With this responsibility comes the need for forgiveness and restoration.
 The following guidelines should be used in matters of spiritual conflict: - a.
-Confront the person in a manner consistent with Matthew 18:15-20. - Work to forgive the offending student (when necessary) and pray for their restoration. - Contain details and discussion of the matter to the parties involved, whether students or faculty/staff. - 3.
-After a disciplined student has been restored and the situation resolved, the details of the process and/or situation should be handled with confidentiality and the College community should be willing to assist the disciplined student in changing any inappropriate behavior or practice. - 4.
-Each student should examine his or her intentions and actions in relation to the disciplinary process of the College.
+Confront the person in a manner consistent with Matthew 18:15-20. - b.
+Work to forgive the offending student (when necessary) and pray for their restoration. - c.
+Contain details and discussion of the matter to the parties involved, whether students or faculty/staff. - After a disciplined student has been restored and the situation resolved, the details of the process and/or situation should be handled with confidentiality and the College community should be willing to assist the disciplined student in changing any inappropriate behavior or practice. - 4.
+Each student should examine his or her intentions and actions concerning the disciplinary process of the College.
 Rebellious attitudes, arrogance, and gossip are all inappropriate but common reactions to disciplinary procedures.
 Students must be on guard against these things.

-It is impossible for all College standards to be included in this handbook.
-Therefore, the Office of Student Development reserves the right to make decisions regarding policy that may not be mentioned in this publication in accordance with the philosophy of the College.
+All College standards cannot be included in this handbook.
+Therefore, the Office of Student Development reserves the right to make decisions regarding the policy that may not be mentioned in this publication following the philosophy of the College.
 The student has the right to appeal any action of Student Development to be heard by the President's Cabinet.